conorpp/conorpp.github.com/_posts/2016-02-17-keyak-a-candidate-for-the-authenticated-encryption-standard.md

 layout: post
 title: "Keyak: a candidate for the authenticated encryption standard"
 description: ""
 category:
 tags: [Crypto]
 image: /assets/images/keyak/kayak.jpg
 ---
-{% include JB/setup %}

 # New authentication cipher

 Keyak is an authenticated crypto system that is based on the Keccak sponge primitive.
 It is a candidate for the authenticated encryption standard in [NIST's Caesar competition](https://competitions.cr.yp.to/caesar.html).
 For those not familiar, Keccak is the recent new standard for a hashing algorithm, SHA-3.
 The sponge primitive is a neat construction.
 By itself, it is a secure hashing primitive, but can easily be extended to provide encryption, pseudo random number generation, and authentication primitives.

 In this post, I will explain how Keyak works by explaining how one can build upon the sponge primitive.